Summer Camp

 9:00 AM - 3:00 PM

-with options for before & aftercare
+plus options for before & aftercare

-All of our young scientists sharpen their powers of inquiry as they observe, document, and explore both language and nature.
+Young scientists sharpen their powers of inquiry as they observe, document, and explore both language and nature.
 In interactive groups students investigate the stories that words tell, using linguistic evidence to build their spelling, vocabulary, and reading.

 field journal

+This reading camp merges literacy and outdoor education through playful nature exploration.
 While learning about nature, children develop critical literacy skills in:

 • reading and understanding text